sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 1. PsLoggedOn.exe traces on the destination host
 2. BloodHoundAD\SharpHound (with default scan options) traces on one target host

+## Credential Access:
+1. Memory dump of lsass.exe (can be other processes) using procdump.exe and taskmgr.exe (sysmon 10 & 11)

 ## Lateral Movement:
 1. RemCom (open source psexec) traces on target host eventid 5145
 2. PsExec traces on target host - 5145 - (psexec -r "renamed psexec service name")